Lodi Dodgers: 1976 to 1983: California League - Lodi Dodgers

 In 1978, the California League expanded back to eight teams and Lodi advanced to the league finals in defending their championship.
 Abandoning the former split season schedule, the Class A level California League created a "North Division" and "South Division," with four teams in each division.
 Lodi was placed in the North Division.
 The Dodgers ended the 1978 season with an 85–55 record, which was second best in the league and Lodi won the North Division title, finishing 22.0 games ahead of the second place Stockton Mariners.
 Playing under returning manager Stan Wasiak, Lodi lost in finals to the South Division champion Visalia Oaks (97–42) 3 games to 2 in the best of five game series.
 In 1978, Lodi had two triple plays in one game.
 On July 25, 1975, in a game against the Fresno Giants.
 Lodi manager Stan Wasiak was named the California State League Manager of the Year for the second consecutive season.

 The Lodi Dodgers fell to sixth place in the 1979 California League overall standings and qualified for the playoffs.
 Lodi ended the regular season with record of 67–72 and played their final season under manager Stan Wasiak.
 Lodi placed third in the North Division, finishing 6.0 games behind the first place Reno Silver Sox.
 Lodi qualified for the playoffs and lost in first round to the Stockton Ports 2 games to 0.

-Lodi's Mike Marshall won the league batting title with a .354 average with a league leading 186 total hits.
+Lodi's Mike Marshall won the California League batting title in 1979, with a .354 average and a league leading 186 total hits.
 Marshall was named the California League M.V.P. following the season, in which he also hit 24 home runs with 116 RBI.
 The 6'5" Marshall became an All-Star player for the Los Angeles Dodgers.

 (1981) Fernando Valenzuela, Los Angeles Dodgers.
 Valenzuela pitched for the 1979 Lodi Dodgers at age 18.

 In 1979, Fernando Valenzuela made his Dodgers organization debut with Lodi at age 18.
 The Dodgers signed Valenzuela on July 6, 1979, for $120,000, obtaining him from the Mexican League.
 Dodgers scout Mike Brito had seen Valenzuela pitch while scouting another player.
 The Dodgers Immediately signed Valenzuela and assigned him to Lodi.
 Pitching for Lodi, Valenzuela was used cautiously by the team after having pitched in the Mexican League.
 Valenzuela ended the California League season with a 1–2 record and a 1.13 ERA in 3 starts covering 24 innings.
 Pitcher Bobby Castillo taught Valenzuela him to throw his signature screwball that year.
 Valenzuela would become the 1981 Rookie of the Year and win the Cy Young Award, making six All-Star teams while pitching for the Los Angeles Dodgers.
 His #34 is retired by the Dodgers.